Your AI and Life Sciences Glossary

 Generalization

-The ability of an AI to perform consistently across new, unseen scenarios (e.g., different hospitals or therapeutic areas).
+The ability of an AI to perform consistently across new, unseen scenarios.

 G